joeyheath65/NetTools/Scripts/README.md

 ### ✅ Scripts > Network_monitor.py
 Very simple monitor for your host machine's network interfaces.
 This is a LIVE monitor and will run until you cancel with CTRL-C.

+### ✅ Scripts > Sysinfo.py
+Im not gonna even lie on this one, this is all AI.
+I didnt code ANYTHING on this.
+This will extract all of the host network connection information.

+### ✅ Scripts > Lottery.py
+Just because I like sharing my random scripts, this one is one I wrote a couple years ago for grins (when i was learning python) that generates and analyzes lottery number picks.
+Do not waste your money on the lottery, this isnt magic, its just random number generator.
+I used AI to update the output and display of this.

 ## Support
 Sorry, no support!
 Use at your own risk!
 Just kidding, feel free to reach out if you have questions or need help.